No, I haven't taken any drug but this guy, who drew those portraits above, did...

 The subject of the experiment reports - 'Condition normal... no effect from the drug yet'.

-and 20min after a second dose of 50µg
+1h25 after the first dose of LSD and 20min after a second dose of 50µg |

 The patient seems euphoric.